stephenebert/Springboard/Capstone/step12/README.md

 4. Deploy by pushing ```app.py``` and ```requirements.txt``` to your HF Space.
 Live demo at ```https://huggingface.co/spaces/<your-user>/retrieval-demo```

-The HF app and files look like this
+The HF app looks like this
 ![Retrieval Results](images/Screenshot%202025-07-14%20004105.png)

+and the HF files look like this
 ![Retrieval Results](images/Screenshot%202025-07-14%20004348.png)